 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.

-- Students anticipating transfer to Alberta or another province should check with a recruiter regarding out-of-province regulations, quotas, etc.
+- Students anticipating transfer to Alberta or another province should check with a NLC Admissions Officer regarding out-of-province regulations, quotas, etc.

 - Associate of Arts Degrees with a concentration or specialization require a minimum of 15 credits in a single discipline; normally, six of these credits must be at the second-year level.

 - The information on the page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
-Download a PDF of the Program Completion Guide.
+Download a PDF of the Program Guide

 APPLY NOW for the University Arts and Sciences Associate of Arts Degree program